Ragnar's Bookmarks:

 - Thor's Homepage, by a young Swedish farmer

-- Nornirs Aett, also mostly in German, most of
+- Nornirs Aett, mostly in German.

 - Asatruarfelagidh: Icelandic Asatru Page